krober10nd/SeismicMesh/README.rst

     """
     Build a mesh of the BP2004 benchmark velocity model in serial or parallel Takes roughly 1 minute with 2 processors and less than blank GB of RAM.

-    The velocity model can be downloaded from here: https://wiki.seg.org/wiki/2004_BP_velocity_estimation_benchmark_model
     """

     # Name of SEG-Y file containg velocity model.